 - 3-4 tbsp powdered sugar See Note 1

-- Combine ingredients in a large mixing bowl or stand mixer fitted with the whisk attachment.
+- Combine: In a large mixing bowl or stand mixer fitted with the whisk attachment, combine all ingrediets.
 Optional: For best results, use a chilled bowl.
 Just place the bowl in the fridge or freezer for 15-20 minutes before starting to whip your cream.

-- Chill whipped cream in an airtight container in the fridge or serve immediately!
+- Chill: Transfer the cinnamon whipped cream to an airtight container and chill in the fridge or serve immediately!